pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 # **Conclusion :**
 Event Bubbling and Event Capturing is the foundation of event handler and event delegation in JavaScript

+Some of the popular properties from the  Event  type that we will use are:

+1.  currentTarget
+2.  target
+3.  preventDefault
+4.  stopPropagation
+5.  type

 ## Example 1:
 ### Event Listener